You Don’t Have to Buy Into OCD’s Story

 Module 12: Relapse Prevention

-This module goes over what remission looks like and reducing the likelihood of relapse.
+This module goes over what remission looks like and how to reduce the likelihood of relapse.
 Clients will learn to identify signs of a relapse and what to do when that occurs.

 Bubble representing the OCD bubble with Inference-based Cognitive Behavioral Therapy.
 I-CBT is an alternative to ERP Therapy for OCD.
 Contact an OCD therapist in San Diego, CA, or anywhere in California for help!